When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Experimental Results

 \subsection{Ablation Study}

-We validate the effectiveness of the proposed components, including Gen-Real direct supervision and the Relative Separation Loss ($\mathcal{L}_{rs}$).
-As shown in Tab.~\ref{tab:ablation}, removing Gen-Real supervision causes a substantial performance drop, underscoring the importance of explicit label guidance for generated samples.
-Similarly, omitting $\mathcal{L}_{rs}$ reduces performance significanly.
-These results confirm that direct supervision and relative separation are complementary and both crucial for mitigating generative artifacts and maintaining accurate decision boundaries.
-Moreover, we further analyze the impact of distance metrics used in DC Score and $\mathcal{L}_{rs}$.
-As reported in Tab.~\ref{tab:ablation}, all metric combinations outperform the variants without $\mathcal{L}_{rs}$, while DCS-L2 + RS-Cos achieves the best performance.
-This suggests that using L2 for the DCS better captures domain confusion, while cosine similarity is more effective for enforcing feature separation in $\mathcal{L}_{rs}$.

-Furthermore, we also specifically conduct a series of supplementary analyses, covering different backbone choices, alternative normalization functions for computing the adaptive weight $\alpha$, as well as sample-wise versus centroid-based variants of $\mathcal{L}_{rs}$.
-Please refer to the \textit{Supplementary Material} for details.
+Tab.~\ref{tab:ablation} validates the component performance of Dual-CARE, demonstrating the effectiveness of DC-guided generation.
+Training curves in Fig.~\ref{fig:loss} further confirm that our domain-aware strategy effectively accelerates convergence when $s_t$ is small, perfectly aligning with our theoretical design.
+To evaluate the detector training strategy as the core solution to domain confusion, we isolated its components by disabling any generator strategy.
+Removing Gen-Real supervision triggers a substantial performance drop, underscoring the necessity of explicit label guidance for generated samples.
+Similarly, omitting $\mathcal{L}_{rs}$ degrades performance significantly, confirming that direct supervision and relative separation are complementary in mitigating generative artifacts and maintaining decision boundaries.
+Moreover, metric analysis reveals that all distance combinations outperform variants without $\mathcal{L}_{rs}$, while DCS-L2 + RS-Cos achieves the best results, indicating that L2 distance captures domain confusion better for DCS and cosine similarity more effectively enforces feature separation in $\mathcal{L}_{rs}$.
+Furthermore, supplementary analyses covering detailed component-wise ablations, alternative backbone choices, different normalization functions for computing the adaptive weight $\alpha$, and sample-wise versus centroid-based variants of $\mathcal{L}_{rs}$ are detailed in the \textit{Appendix}.